When it comes to protecting your online photography there are many ways to prevent people from copying or distributing your artwork.

 Many photographers are aware of the hidden data that is embedded into your digital files.
-One being EXIF which stands for “Exchangeable Image File Format” and is a standard that specifies the formats for images, sound, and ancillary tags used by digital cameras and now smart-phones, scanners and other systems.
-The other 2 forms of metadata that can be embedded are IPTC “International Press Telecommunications Council” and XMP “Extensible Metadata Platform”.
+One being EXIF which stands for “Exchangeable Image File Format” and is a standard that specifies the formats for images, sound, and ancillary tags used by digital cameras and now smartphones, scanners, and other systems.
+The other two forms of metadata that can be embedded are IPTC “International Press Telecommunications Council” and XMP “Extensible Metadata Platform”.

 Adjusting the Copyright Info in Your Camera

-Most DSLR camera’s today will allow you to add some metadata directly into your photography via a menu in your camera settings.
+Most DSLR cameras allow you to add some metadata directly into your photography via a menu in your camera settings.
 This ensures that every shot made with your camera is injected into the digital thread of your image.
 This is something that I HIGHLY recommend that you do.

 Typically you can add several lines which include your copyright, name, and URL.
-While most photographers add this info when they are processing their imagery I prefer to have the data embedded to avoid forgetting to attach it later on.
+While most photographers add this info when they’re processing their imagery, I prefer to have the data embedded to avoid forgetting to attach it later on.

 Never Upload a Full Resolution Photo

-If you are planning on uploading imagery to your blog or to your favorite social media site I recommend, more than any other tip on this page, to hold back from uploading the original resolution.
-For example, if I shoot with my Canon 7D at full res–18 mega-pixels–I will only upload, at the most, a 4 mega-pixel photo to any social site or online gallery.
+If you’re planning on uploading imagery to your blog or to your favorite social media site, I recommend—more than any other tip on this page—to hold back from uploading the original resolution.
+For example, if I shoot with my Canon 7D at full resolution–18 mega-pixels–I will only upload, at the most, a 4 mega-pixel photo to any social site or online gallery.
 I tend to keep my imagery at about 1200px on the longest side for most of my online portfolio work.